MaxWenzel/tooling/README.md

 - [SQuirrel](http://squirrel-sql.sourceforge.net/): a graphical Java program that will allow you to view the structure of a JDBC compliant database
 - [HeidiSQL](https://www.heidisql.com/): a free software, and has the aim to be easy to learn
 - [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html): an integrated development environment (IDE) for working with SQL in Oracle databases

+## Database Migration

+- [Liquibase](https://www.liquibase.org/): an open source project that helps millions of developers rapidly manage database schema changes
+- [Flyway](https://flywaydb.org/): Version control for your database.
+Robust schema evolution across all your environments
+- [DBDeploy](http://dbdeploy.com/): a Database Change Management tool.
+It’s for developers or DBAs who want to evolve their database design – or refactor their database – in a simple, controlled, flexible and frequent manner.
+- [db-migrate](https://db-migrate.readthedocs.io/en/latest/): Database migration framework for node.js

 ## Editors